escape/escape/README.md

 ## My political views — as code

-**We find ourselves in a gray zone straddling democracy and authoritarianism.
-The choice is ours.** Below, you’ll find tools to escape the manufactured realities and reclaim political power:
+**We stand in a gray zone between democracy and autocracy.
+The choice is ours.** See below for tools to understand, engage, and influence:

 ### ↓ My repos